ftrotter/CleanApartment/specifications/DS1/Report_002_LaundryReport.md

 ## Report 1:
 ### Business Questions
 What kind of laundry does Fred have to do?
+Should he throw away some t-shirts?

 ### Source Data
 * VRDC Medicaid Max